Dr. Fauci says US should have had better coronavirus vaccine rollout - KVIA

 This includes at least 26 cases in California, 22 cases in Florida, two cases in Colorado, and one case each in Georgia and New York.

 Health experts suspect there could be many more cases in the country.
-They have criticized the US for not doing more genetic sequencing of virus samples to surveil for mutations.
+They have criticized the United States for not doing more genetic sequencing of virus samples to surveil for mutations.

 US hits a Covid-19 daily death toll record

-The US reported its highest daily Covid-19 death count ever Tuesday — a grim milestone that comes as state leaders work urgently to combat a slow pace of vaccinations.
+The United States reported its highest daily Covid-19 death count ever Tuesday — a grim milestone that comes as state leaders work urgently to combat a slow pace of vaccinations.

 More than 3,770 American deaths were reported in one day — more than two dozen above the country’s previous record, set less than a week ago.
-The country also topped 21 million infections Tuesday and set a hospitalization record, with more than 131,100 Covid-19 hospitalized patients nationwide, according to the Covid Tracking Project.
+The country also topped 21 million infections Tuesday and set a hospitalization record, with 131,100 Covid-19 hospitalized patients nationwide, according to the Covid Tracking Project.
+That record lasted one day, Wednesday’s total was 1,281 patients higher.

 As numbers climb, governors are now taking new measures to get the distributed vaccines into arms faster, including mobilizing National Guard members and training more volunteers to administer vaccines.

-The federal government’s Operation Warp Speed said it distributed more than 3 million vaccines on Tuesday — bringing the US total of distributed vaccines to more than 19 million.
-Earlier Tuesday, Centers for Disease Control and Prevention data showed 17 million doses had been distributed and more than 4.8 million had been administered.
+The federal government’s Operation Warp Speed said it distributed more than 3 million vaccines Tuesday — bringing the US total of distributed vaccines to more than 19 million.
+Wednesday, the Centers for Disease Control and Prevention data for first vaccine doses adminstered went up from the previous day by about 500,000 to 5.3 million.

-That means only about 28% of the distributed doses have been administered.

 Here’s how states are boosting vaccination efforts